AbhijnanPrakash/Home-Automation/README.md

 control of the system uses either wall-mounted terminals, tablet or desktop computers, a mobile phone application, or a Web interface, that may also be accessible off-site through the Internet.

-Controlling home appliances using bluetooth.
-The appliances like bulb, fan, Mixer grinder, fridge,etc can be controlled from your device i.e mobile ,tab or laptop via Bluetooth.This project can be built using Arduino.
+Controlling home appliances like bulb, fan, Mixer grinder, fridge,etc from your device via Bluetooth.
+This project can be built using Arduino.
 Using the code and rigging up the circuit as shown in the circuit diagram , appliances at your home can be controlled using bluetooth.